Guidelines on Significant Corporate Governance Issues

 1. Number, Structure and Independence of Committees

-The current principal seven committees are Audit, Executive, Compensation, Investment and Investment Risk, Acquisition, Sustainability, and Corporate Governance.
+The current principal seven committees are Audit and Risk, Executive, Compensation, Finance and Investment, Corporate Development, Sustainability, and Corporate Governance.
 The current committee structure of the Company seems appropriate.
 There will, from time to time, be occasions on which the Board may want to form a new committee or disband a current committee depending upon the circumstances.
-Committee membership will consist of only independent directors as defined in Section B.3 above for the Audit, Corporate Governance, and Compensation Committees.
+Committee membership will consist of only independent directors as defined in Section B.3 above for the Audit and Risk, Corporate Governance, and Compensation Committees.

 2. Assignment of Committee Members